Bonnie and Clyde ∙

 James 5:17 Elijah was as human as we are, and yet when he prayed earnestly that no rain would fall, none fell for three and a half years!

-After God had used him in a dramatic and powerful way, Jezebel’s threats panicked him, and he ran away like a frightened dog with its tail between its legs (1 Kings 19:1-3).
-Further he was given to complaining and whimpering.
+After God had used him dramatically and powerfully, Jezebel’s threats panicked him, and he ran away like a frightened dog with its tail between its legs (1 Kings 19:1-3).
+Further, he was given to complaining and whimpering.

 Romans 11:3 “LORD, they have killed your prophets and torn down your altars.
 I am the only one left, and now they are trying to kill me, too.”